Alphaam/RobotaPsyche/finalProject/README.md

 ![](4.png)

 ## Challenges
-I did not facy any serious challnges with this project ouside of the occasional syntax error.
+I did not face any serious challnges with this project ouside of the occasional syntax error.
 Because I had a lot of creative freedom in my translation of curiosity, I utilized areas of code that I was comfortable with doing and learning to complete the project making the process enjoyable and without a lot of difficulties.

 ## Notes for the future